Call for Proposals

 2. Screening criteria

-- The implementing organisation has properly identified measures for mitigating possible risks that may emerge in the project implementation process.
+- Properly identifies the measures to mitigate possible risks that may emerge during the project implementation.

 3. Prioritization criteria

-- Priority will be given to project proposals from applicants who have not been previously selected as recipients of the SDM funding.
+- The applicants who have not been selected by the SDM before.

 - Demonstrates a strong need of support from the SDM (e.g., limited access to other funding sources).